neu-spiral/DeepSpectralRanking/README.md

 We evaluate these algorithms on real-life datasets, where preprocessing is handled in `preprocessing_image_datasets.py`.
 For datasets with a global total ranking rather than expert generated ranking labels (c.f.
 ICLR paper ratings, IMDB movie ratings, Movehub-Cost and Movehub-Quality city ratings), we generated all possible K-way rankings.
 Then, to simulate real-life labeling noise, we randomly select a fraction of the generated rankings and add noise by permuting each ranking.
 We perform 5-fold cross validation and partition each dataset into training, validation, and test sets in two ways.
 In rank partitioning, we partition the dataset w.r.t. ranking observations, using 80% of all observations for training, 10% for validation, and the remaining 10% for testing.
 In sample partitioning, we partition samples, using 80% of all samples for training, 10% for validation, and the remaining 10% for testing.
 In this setting, observations containing samples from both training and validation/test sets are discarded.

+We adapt the DNN architecture for deep ranking regression algorithms based on the dataset type: for datasets with numerical features, we use fully-connected architectures with number of layers tuned w.r.t. best validation performance.
+For datasets with images as samples, we use the GoogleNet architecture (Szegedy et al., 2015) initialized with pre-trained weights on the ImageNet dataset.
+For the ICLR dataset with paper abstracts as samples, we use the Bidirectional Encoder Representations from Transformers (BERT) architecture with pre-trained weights on the Wikipedia dataset.

 # Citing This Paper